 The main difference between a malignant myoepithelioma and metaplastic breast carcinomas is that the mesenchymal component in metaplastic carcinomas will also express epithelial markers, while a myoepithelioma will not.
 There is also an emerging idea that malignant myoepithelioma of the breast might actually be a variation of monophasic sarcomatoid carcinoma, as they have very similar clinical and morphological characteristics.

 Treatment, management, and prognosis for breast myoepithelioma

 Most myoepithelial breast tumors are generally thought to be either benign or low-grade lesions, and metastasis is very rare.
-However, all breast myoepitheliomas should probably be managed as potentially malignant tumors.
+However, all these types of breast tumors should probably be managed as potentially malignant tumors.
 Malignant myoepithelioma of the breast, although very rare, can be an aggressive disease with a poor prognosis.

 A majority of patients who develop malignant myoepithelioma will experience distant metastatic spreading of the disease, and will likely succumb.
-All breast myoepitheliomas are therefore treated aggressively with wide surgical excision and very close follow-up.
+So, all these types of tumors are therefore treated aggressively with wide surgical excision and very close follow-up.
 Radiation therapy might be as useful adjuvant treatment, but the post-operative delay before beginning treatment should be minimized, and higher-than normal doses of radiation considered.
-Breast myoepitheliomas have been shown to be somewhat resistant to radiation.
+These tumors have been shown to be somewhat resistant to radiation.